Gain Staging using VU Meters

 Gain staging involves optimising the audio signal through each and every process whilst maintaining ample headroom and a healthy signal to noise ratio, all the way from external hardware to the final stereo mixbus.
 We achieve this by managing the relative gains of every process and sound and making sure not to exceed the ceiling.

 Now that we understand what gain staging is let us look at an example that involves using VU meters for gain staging.
 It requires a slightly different mindset to the usual PPM gain structuring tasks.

 VU meters are the closest meters that behave like our logarithmic hearing.
 They show only relative levels and have a slow response time which makes then a little restricted in terms of the information given to the user.
-Additionally, vu meters have to be calibrated to the system known reference level.
-In most digital systems when using a vu meter we tend to calibrate to -18 dBFS (decibels full scale).
-We use dBvu as the units of measurement for vu meters.
+Additionally, VU meters have to be calibrated to the system’s known reference level.
+In most digital systems when using a VU meter we tend to calibrate to -18 dBFS (decibels full scale).
+We use dBvu as the units of measurement for VU meters.

-In the video I explain how vu meters work, how to calibrate them to a reference and how best to use metering targets for the gain staging process.
+In the Gain Staging using VU Meters video, I explain how VU meters work, how to calibrate them to a reference and how best to use metering targets for the gain staging process.
 I make sure to explain the metering standards and how to customise them for mixing purposes.
 Finally, I run through basic gain management examples and explain the need to maintain ample headroom and a strong dynamic range whilst gain structuring.

 Topics covered in this video are:

 - VU meters including calibrating to the various standards and references

 - Learn how to manage the dynamic range of your mixes